 Check out these beautiful Easter eggs and get inspired for spring crafting.
 These are seriously some of the most AMAZING and creative ways to decorate Easter eggs!

-Just when I thought I had run out of new ways to decorate Easter eggs, I challenged myself to get crafty and come up with fresh creative ideas.
+Just when I thought I had run out of new ways to decorate Easter eggs, I challenged myself to get crafty and come up with fresh creative ideas for Easter decorations.
 I turned to silk flowers and fabric tape to decorate these floral-inspired Easter eggs.

 If you love using the traditional method of dip-dying eggs, but you’re looking to add a little something “extra” – this tutorial is for you!
 Take a regular dyed egg, and add a bit of foil leaf to add a touch of glam.
 Aren’t these Metal Leaf Easter Eggs from A Crafted Passion just lovely?